Omycron83/Notes/ML/Markov Chains.md

-Markov chains are a type of stochastic model where
+Markov chains are a type of stochastic model describing a sequence where the next state in that sequence is represented using